 | Power Supply 5V DC | 1 |

-The main work of this circuit is to detect AC mains supply.
+To begin with, the main work of this circuit is to detect AC mains supply.

 Now only half wave DC is available and this DC flows through optocoupler LED.

-When mains power is present the optocoupler LED glows, so the internal phototransistor turns ON.
+When mains power is present the optocoupler LED glows, so the internal phototransistor turns ON and because of this the current flows in low voltage side.

-Next, capacitor C1 removes ripple and noise and then transistor Q1 gets base current.
+Next, capacitor C1 removes ripple and noise and then transistor Q1 gets base current, so transistor Q1 turns ON fully and collector output becomes HIGH or LOW which depends on circuit connection.

 How to Build: